-Victoria Beckham Is Launching A Beauty Brand & She Needs Your Help
+Victoria Beckham Is Launching Her Own Beauty Line, But She Needs YOUR Help

 Since leaving the Spice Girls, Victoria Beckham has taken over the fashion industry.
 Her eponymous brand regularly receives rave reviews and has rightfully earned the 44-year-old a place at the top.
 But it seems she's got her sights set on yet another realm.
 Yes, Victoria Beckham is finally launching a beauty brand and it sounds ideal for any person looking for a luxurious yet stress-free routine.

 I say finally, because fans of VB have been waiting patiently for her very own beauty range.
 In 2016, she debuted a collaboration with Estée Lauder.
 A second followed a year later, selling eyeshadows, lipsticks, mascaras, powders, and more inspired by the designer's favourite cities.

 Now, Beckham has announced that Victoria Beckham Beauty is officially under way.
 An exact launch date hasn't been set just yet, but an autumn/winter 2019 release has been confirmed.
 "I want to take care of women inside and out, providing them with the must-have items in make-up, skincare, fragrance, and wellness that I feel I need in my own life," she told Vogue.

 The undisclosed beauty products will be sold on Beckham's website.
 Although there has been no talk of prices, expect the luxury range to be on the more expensive side.
 (I suppose you do get what you pay for.)

 The best part about the news is that Beckham has expressed a desire to know what beauty products people are looking for.
 "Just like I spend so much time in the fitting room getting to know what my customers want to wear, I’m going to be asking women to tell me which products they want me to develop for them in the beauty and wellness arenas," she added to Vogue.
 "It’s important for me to know what they want."